stevana/scheduled-pipelines/README.md

 post](https://stevana.github.io/parallel_stream_processing_with_zero-copy_fan-out_and_sharding.html).
 I've collected a bunch of other things left to do in a separate [file](https://github.com/stevana/scheduled-pipelines/blob/main/TODO.md).
-If any of this interests you feel free to get in [touch](https://stevana.github.io/about.html).
+If any of this interests you, feel free to get in [touch](https://stevana.github.io/about.html).

 [^1]: This tie actually highlights a small difference between the